 Prior to the commencement of the GSE Act on 24 February 2014, Public Service Commissioner directions were issued pursuant to section 3J of the now-repealed Public Sector Employment and Management Act 2002.

 Note that a ‘directive’ is not a direction, but a policy document which provides mandatory policy guidance.
-Directives are available in the PSC Employment Portal and Policy Directory.
+Directives are available in the Policy Directory.

 Directions given to date

 The Public Service Commissioner has given the following directions:

 Public Service Commissioner Direction No 1 of 2015 - requiring agency heads to implement The Code of Ethics and Conduct for NSW government sector employees and to require employees to comply with the Code.

 Public Service Commissioner Direction No 2 of 2015 - requiring agency heads to implement the NSW Government Sector Executive Relocation Expenses Framework.

 Public Service Commissioner Direction No 1 of 2014 - requiring agency heads to implement minimum standards for the management of gifts and benefits in the NSW government sector by 1 September 2015.